jmesao/movieland/CODEREVIEW.md

 * Avoid having commented code like [here](https://github.com/E-Tarik/coding-assignment/blob/master/src/test/watchLater.test.js#L19&L23) because can cause confusion for developers.

+* `starred` and `watchLater` components look like duplicated?
+  They are using the same `HTML` and `CSS`.
+We could create one generic component for that.
+  Create `props` and pass the `movies`, and `headerTitleMovies` to show a header title when there are movies and `emptyTextMovies` to show when there are no movies.

 ## constants.js

 We should not expose sensitive/private information on a [constants.js](https://github.com/E-Tarik/coding-assignment/blob/master/src/constants.js) file.